humn-ai/tf-mod-aws-aurora-secret-rotation/README.md

 ## Introduction

-The `tf-mod-aws-rds` module will create:
+The `tf-mod-aws-aurora-secret-rotation` module will create:
 * A RDS MySQL Database Secret stored in AWS Secrets Manager
 * An AWS Lambda function with permission to rotate the MySQL secret (VPC & non-VPC enabled)
 * The IAM roles and policies to asoociate and grant access for the Lambda function to call the AWS Secrets Manager & KMS Services